 Abstract

-The global nonseasonal sea surface temperature (SST) pattern is examined from observations and the NCAR Community Climate System Model version 4 (CCSM4) of the fifth phase of the Coupled Model Intercomparison Project (CMIP5).
+The global nonseasonal sea surface temperature (SST) pattern is examined from observations and the NCAR Community Climate System Model version 4 (CCSM4) simulations of the fifth phase of the Coupled Model Intercomparison Project (CMIP5).
 An extended Empirical Orthogonal Function (EEOF) analysis with a sliding window of five seasons is used to obtain the spatio-temporal SST structures.
 The dominant global SST variability during recent warming is associated with canonical El Nino mode and a growth/decay phase.
-The canonical mode has a strong cooling trend, but has negligible contribution to the global mean.
+In observation, the canonical mode has a strong weakening trend, but has negligible contribution to the global mean.
 The growth/decay phase, on the other hand, shows a warming trend that reflects the rising global mean temperature.
 The warming is not uniform, and in particular, strong warming is found in the North Atlantic at low and high latitudes.
-Compared to unforced (natural) model run, the observations suggests changes in growth/decay pattern in response to anthropogenic forcing.
-The forced (historical) model run however does not appear to be capable of simulating observed changes in El Nino behavior.
-Rather, the six-member model ensemble typically shows a ubiquitous warming everywhere.
+The observation therefore suggests changes in the canonical mode and growth/decay pattern in response to anthropogenic forcing.
+Compared to unforced (natural) model run, the forced (historical) model run however does not appear to be capable of simulating observed trends in the canonical El Nino mode and in the spatial growth/decay pattern..
+Rather, the six-member model ensemble typically shows an opposite trend of the canonical model and a ubiquitous warming everywhere.
 The failure of climate models to produce observed rapid warming in the North Atlantic could have important policy implication on climate change.

 1. Introduction